Friday, May 24, 2024

 Some say that Spielberg and Lucas turned movie theaters into amusement parks.
 I fail to see the problem, Pauline Kael.
 With "Return of the Jedi" ruling the '83 summer box office, a similarly-showstopping finale would be required one year later.
 The minecart chase was originally conceived for "Raiders", but the dynamic duo revisited the idea when the hired Huyck and Katz to script "Temple".
 The result is an astonishing six-minute sequence even by today's standards.
 Miniatures and stop-motion photography were seamlessly combined with the rollercoaster footage by Dennis Muren's ILM team, and they were rightly rewarded with the Best Visual Effects Oscar.

 So, what is cinema, exactly?
-It's the Titanic sinking, it's "2001", it's Dr. Jones cutting a rope bridge to send Thuggee cultists crashing into alligator-infested waters.
+It's the Titanic sinking, it's the T-Rex, it's the T-1000, it's "2001: A Space Odyssey".
+It's Dr. Jones cutting a rope bridge to send Thuggee cultists crashing into alligator-infested waters.
 It's about the most fun that can be had with clothes on.
-The bridge was built in Sri Lanka and was as dangerous as it looked, and the cutting/plummeting scene could only be done once.
-The hanging and close-ups were captured at England's Elstree Studios.
+We used to build shit in movies, and this bridge was constructed in Sri Lanka and was as dangerous as it looked.
+The cutting/plummeting scene could only be done once, and the hanging and close-ups were captured at England's Elstree Studios.
 Mola Ram betrayed Shiva and gets his head bashed on the rocks below, while the British Indian Army blasts his remaining crew.
 Indy gets what he was after for the only time in the series.

 Remember when the hero got the girl?